 - Preheat grill: Preheat grill to 500ºF and rub your grill grates with olive oil.

 - Grill: Sear steaks at 500ºF over direct heat for 2 minutes on each side.
-Then, turn the grill down to 400ºF and continue grilling for 10-15 minutes flipping halfway.
+Then, turn the grill down to 400ºF and continue grilling for 10-15 minutes (make sure to close the lid).
+Make sure to flip halfway through.
 For a medium-rare steak, let cook until the internal temperature reaches 140ºF.

-- Let Rest: let the steaks rest of a plate for 5 minutes so that their internal temperature can continue to rise by 5ºF.
+- Let Rest: let the steaks rest on a plate for 5 minutes so that their internal temperature can continue to rise by 5ºF.
+Make sure to keep the steaks on a plate with a lip because their juices will start to run!

 Grilled Steak Internal Temperature